UAce/WebsiteWatcher/README.md

-# websiteWatcher
+# WebsiteWatcher

-websiteWatcher is a Python tool for running a website watcher.
+WebsiteWatcher is a Python tool for running a website watcher.

 ## Installation